gagolews/clustering-data-v1/README.md

 ## Changelog

-The datasets and reference labels included in this suite are versioned.
+The datasets and the reference labels included in this suite are versioned.
 This ensures reproducibility.

 See <https://github.com/gagolews/clustering-data-v1/releases/> for
 downloadable snapshots.

+###  1.0.9991 (under development)

+-   ...

 ###  1.0.1 (2022-09-10)